google-research/bert/README.md

-BERT is method of pre-training language representations, meaning that we train a general-purpose "language understanding" model on a large text corpus (like Wikipedia), and then use that model for downstream NLP tasks that we are about (like question answering).
+BERT is method of pre-training language representations, meaning that we train a general-purpose "language understanding" model on a large text corpus (like Wikipedia), and then use that model for downstream NLP tasks that we care about (like question answering).
 BERT outperforms previous methods because it is the first *unsupervised*, *deeply bidirectional* system for pre-training NLP.